carpentries/instructor-training/episodes/16-motivation.md

 * Strategies to Establish Value
     1. Connect the material to students' interests.
     2. Provide authentic, real-world tasks.
-    3. Show relevance to sutdents' current academic lives.
+    3. Show relevance to students' current academic lives.
     4. Demonstrate the relevance of higher-level skills to students' future professional lives.
     5. Identify and reward what you value.
     6. Show your own passion and enthusiasm for the discipline.